-2.1 Definitions.
+2.1 Definitions

 The following terminology is used in this appendix.

 Allocation (of a Frequency Band).
-Entry of a frequency band into the Table of Frequency Allocations1 for use by one or more radio communication services or the radio astronomy service under specified conditions.
+Entry of a frequency band into the Table of Frequency Allocations2 for use by one or more radio communication services or the radio astronomy service under specified conditions.

 Assignment (of a Radio Frequency or Radio Frequency Channel).
-Authorization given by an administration for a radio station to use a radio frequency or radio frequency channel under specified conditions.
+Authorization given by an administration for a radio station to use a radio frequency (RF) or RF channel under specified conditions.

 Authorization.
-Permission to use a radio frequency or radio frequency channel under specified conditions
+Permission to use an RF or RF channel under specified conditions.